ibrahim-kocyigit/kocyigit-dsml/03_specializations/01_fitting_statistical_models_to_data_with_python/02_fitting_models_to_independent_data/01_linear_regression--introduction.md

 ### The Linear Regression Model

 The equation for our line is:

 $$
 \hat{Y} = b_0 + b_1X
 $$

-Where:
+... where:
 *   $\hat{Y}$ ("y-hat") is the **predicted value** of the dependent variable.
 *   $X$ is the value of the independent variable.
 *   $b_0$ is the **Y-intercept**: the predicted value of Y when X is 0.